8osco/academic_performance_analysis/README.md

 As outcome of the tests and models built are unknown at the outset, project plan is subject to refinement and changes Add link to project board

+Ideation with gen AI

+project planning - a lot of time was spent on EDA, which was expected

 [Placeholder!! - Construct a complete project plan, including implementation, maintenance, updates, and evaluation phases.
 Document a project plan outlining steps for data collection, updates, model retraining, and ongoing evaluation.
 The dashboard can include features for future updates, such as adding new data sources.]